litlighilit/mcbe-srv/README.md

 - pascalCase for executable (whose source code is in ./src) [^exe]

 [^exe]: the executable in this repo is of x86_x64 Ubuntu.
 If you are using other architectures/OSes, it's quite easy to compile.
-All you need is just a [Nim compiler](https://nim-lang.org/install.html), which is as small as dozens of Mb.
+All you need is just a [Nim compiler](https://nim-lang.org/install.html), which is as small as dozens of Mb, and run `./build_sh.bash`